 If you apply for a job within The Irish Times Group, you may provide us with certain personal information about yourself.
 We will use this information for the purpose of processing and responding to your application, to assess your suitability as a potential candidate and for current and future career opportunities.

 We host many events throughout the year.
 These include but are not limited to breakfast briefings, live content events, live lectures, podcast recordings, training, conferences and seminars.
 If you register for one of our events, we will collect personal information from you.
 We will use your information to register for the event, process your payment and provide you with information and services associated with the event.
 In some cases, we make audio or video recordings of these events and we may record information about you as a consequence.
 We will always inform you if the event is being recorded so that you can choose not to participate if wish.
 Registration for our events is voluntary.
 Once you register, however, we process your personal information as per the terms and conditions of that specific event and on the lawful processing ground of contract.

 Other: To monitor our premises with CCTV camera surveillance

-Our premises at Assumption Road, Blackpool, Cork are monitored by CCTV security cameras.
+Our premises at 24-28 Tara Street, Dublin 2 and Assumption Road, Blackpool, Cork are monitored by CCTV security cameras.
 CCTV notices are on display outside our building to inform you of our practices and to give you advance notice of any recording.

-We are processing CCTV video surveillance data generally without your consent in pursuit of our legitimate interests to protect the rights, property and safety of the Examiner Group and the rights, property and safety of our employees or others.
+We are processing CCTV video surveillance data generally without your consent in pursuit of our legitimate interests to protect the rights, property and safety of The Irish Times DAC and the rights, property and safety of our employees or others.
 The CCTV surveillance information we collect may be shared with An Garda Síochána or other third parties where we are required to do so by law.